navidrome/website/content/en/docs/Installation/pre-built-binaries.md

 Since Navidrome needs to be run from the command line, it is suggested to use a service wrapper to make any executable into a service as it does not make sense to have a terminal window open whenever you want to use Navidrome.
 The examples below are for [Shawl](https://github.com/mtkennerly/shawl), [NSSM](http://nssm.cc/) and [WinSW](https://github.com/winsw/winsw).

-Keep in mind that the default account for new services is the `Local System` account, which has a different `PATH` environment variable than your user account.
+{{% alert title="Note" %}}The default account for new services is the `Local System` account, which has a different `PATH` environment variable than your user account.
 If you need to have access to your user account's `PATH` environment variables, the easiest way is to change the user account used by the service.
-To do so, open the Services management console (Win+R, then open `services.msc`), locate the Navidrome service, head to the `Log On` tab, and change it there.
+To do so, open the Services management console (Win+R, then open `services.msc`), locate the Navidrome service, head to the `Log On` tab, and change it there.{{% /alert %}}

 #### Using Shawl